xbdo01/docs/docs/Discord Permissions.md

 3. If you have any other roles Rythm is assigned to, repeat this step for each role.
 4. Save and close out of server settings.

 After that, you can "blacklist" channels of your choices.
-By denying Rythm's permissions to access the channels, Rythm won't be used there.
+By denying Rythm's permission to access the channels, Rythm can't be used there.
 <Tabs
   defaultValue="text"
   values={[